 If you're looking for the best place to stay in lovely La Jolla and want to be sure you don't make a mistake, you're in the right place.
 This guide is different than others, but don't go away just because you don't see a list of hotels right away.

-Instead of summarizing a list of places with good ratings that you can find in lots of other places, I set out to do something more useful.
-I realize that you are an individual with preferences and needs.
+Instead of summarizing a list of places with good ratings that you can find in lots of other places, we set out to do something more useful.
+We realize that you are an individual with preferences and needs.
 This guide is designed to help you find the best place to stay during your trip.

 It gives you the information you need to figure out whether downtown is right for you - and where else in La Jolla might be better for your vacation plans.